 Standout Features & Unique Capabilities of Freshworks

-- Freshdesk handles service ticketing while Freshsales manages pipeline, deployed independently or unified through shared customer data — contact centers pay only for the modules they use.
+- Freshdesk handles service ticketing while Freshsales manages pipeline, deployed independently or unified through shared customer data.

-- Freddy AI routes tickets autonomously, surfaces response templates, and scores leads by conversion probability, reducing manual triage workload for mid-market teams.
+- Freddy AI routes tickets autonomously, surfaces response templates, and scores leads by conversion probability.

 Best Fit: Who Should Use Freshworks

-- Small to mid-market contact centers that need focused, affordable CRM with strong service ticketing and sales pipeline capabilities without paying for enterprise-tier modules they won't use.
+- Small to mid-market contact centers that need focused, affordable service ticketing and sales pipeline CRM.

-- Teams that prioritize fast deployment and low implementation overhead, getting productive on the platform quickly without requiring dedicated admin resources or extended professional services engagements.
+- Teams that prioritize fast deployment and low implementation overhead.

 Considerations: What to Keep in Mind Before Choosing Freshworks

-- Freshworks handles standard ticketing and pipeline workflows effectively, with customization depth behind Salesforce and Microsoft for multi-department contact centers with complex routing logic.
+- Customization depth sits behind Salesforce and Microsoft for multi-department contact centers with complex routing logic.

 Final Verdict: Is Freshworks the Right Call Center CRM Software for You?

-Zendesk is a service-first CRM platform built around customer support operations, delivering ticketing, help desk, live chat, and knowledge base capabilities with AI-powered automation through Zendesk AI agents that handle routine inquiries and route complex interactions to the right team.
+Zendesk call center CRM software delivers service-first ticketing, help desk, live chat, and knowledge base capabilities with AI-powered automation through Zendesk AI agents.

 Zendesk CRM Software Types